guillermooo/sublime-undocs/source/extensibility/packages.rst

     - snippets (``.sublime-snippet``)
     - themes (``.sublime-theme``)

 Some packages may include support files for other packages or core features.
-For example, the spell checker uses :file:`Packages\Language - English` as a data store for English dictionaries.
+For example, the spell checker uses *$PATH_TO_SUBLIME_TEXT\Packages\Language - English.sublime-package* as a data store for English dictionaries.

 Types of Packages
 *****************

-In this guide, in order to talk about packages, we divide them into groups.
-This division is artificial, and just useful for clarity when discussing this topic.
-Sublime Text doesn't use this division in any way.
+In this guide, we classify packages under different categories.
+This classification is artificial and useful just for clarity when discussing this topic.
+Sublime Text doesn't use this classification in any way.

 **core packages**
-	Sublime Text requires these packages in order to work.
+	Required packages for proper functioning.

 **shipped packages**
-   Sublime Text includes these packages in every installation, though technically they are not required.
-   These shipped packages enhance Sublime Text out of the box.
-They may have been contributed by users or third parties.
+  Included in every installation, though technically not required.
+They enhance Sublime Text out of the box.
+May have been contributed by users or third parties.

 **user packages**
-   Packages installed by the user to extend Sublime Text's functionaility.
-   They are not part of any Sublime Text installation, and always are contributed by users or third parties.
+  Installed by the user to extend Sublime Text's functionaility.
+They are not part of any Sublime Text installation, and are always contributed by users or third parties.

 **installed packages**
-   Any package that, if deleted, Sublime Text will be able to restore.

-Let's emphasize again that you don't need to memorize this classification.
+  Packages stored under *Installed Packages* as *.sublime-package*\ 's

-Also, it's worth noting that by *third party* we mainly refer to users of other editors, such as Textmate.
+It's worth noting that by *third party* we mainly refer to users of other editors, such as Textmate.

 Installation of Packages
 ************************

-There are two main ways to install packages:

-	- ``.sublime-package`` files
-	- version control systems

-Ultimately, installing a package is simply a matter of copying a folder containing Sublime Text resources thato ``Packages``.
-The only thing that changes from one system to another is how you copy these files.
+Ultimately, installing a package is simply a matter of copying a folder containing Sublime Text resources to ``Packages``, or a *.sublime-package* file to *Installed Packages*.
+The only thing that varies is how you obtain and copy these files.

 .. sidebar:: Installing Packages vs Installed Packages

    Note that "installing a package" actually doesn't make that package a Sublime Text installed package. *Installed packages* are ``.sublime-package`` files residing in the ``Installed Packages`` folder.
-In this guide, we use *install a package* to mean copying a package to ``Packages``.
+In this guide, we use *install a package* to mean either copying a package to ``Packages`` or a *.sublime-package* file to *Installed Packages*.
+We hope to come up with a less confusing terminology in the future to explain this!

+..
+XXX - I'm not sure this is still true.
    Sublime Text can restore any package located in ``Installed Packages``, but can't automatically restore the packages located in ``Packages``.